adompeldorius/springrollup/README.md

 ## Example 2: Batch of transfers from Alice to 1000 recipients

 Suppose Alice is a big employer and want to send salaries to 1000 people.
 She may then batch the transfers to save calldata.
 The procedure for this is the same as in Example 1 above, but she will add all 1000 transactions to `pendingTransactions` before sending the `ProcessTransactions` operation.
+Note that it is not necessary to add all 1000 transfers in the same rollup block, she may continue to add pending transactions in many rollup blocks before calling `ProcessTransactions`.

 ## Discussion